Pobedynskyj/unity_test_2903/README.md

-# This is my first practic with unity scripts.
+# This is my first practic with naninovel scripts.
 Test task for app Magic Me